openbmc/phosphor-time-manager/README.md

        https://${BMC_IP}/xyz/openbmc_project/time/owner/attr/TimeOwner
    ```

+### Special note on changing NTP setting
+Starting from OpenBMC 2.6 (with systemd v239), systemd's timedated introduces
+a new beahvior that it checks the NTP services' status during setting time,
+instead of checking the NTP setting:

+* When NTP server is set to disabled, and the NTP service is stopping but not
+   stopped, setting time will get an error.

+In OpenBMC 2.4 (with systemd v236), the above will always succeed.

+This results in [openbmc/openbmc#3459][1], and the related test cases are
+updated to cooperate with this behavior change.

 ### Special note on host on
 When the host is on, the changes of the above time mode/owner are not applied but
 deferred.
 The changes of the mode/owner are saved to persistent storage.